nprapps/nprapps.github.com/_posts/2024-11-26-slippy-maps.md

 Here are some topline things we learned:

 ### The *real* cost is transfer from S3 to the browser
+*(Caveat: All these estimates are based on prices and polices at the time of publishing.)*

 - About 90% of the costs are for bandwidth from Cloudfront (Amazon’s CDN) to the internet.
 This is the total data transferred to users, and it costs about a dime for every gigabyte transferred.
 (And remember, users aren’t downloading the whole giant PMTiles file — just a tiny range of it.)
 OSM and hillshade tiles each averaged about 100 KB per tile.
 Our custom tiles for garden zones were much smaller. *Transferring the data for about 100,000 tiles would cost $1.*
 - About 8% of the costs are based on the total number of GET requests made by users.
 Each tile requested is one GET request.
 Each PMTiles file shows about 4 tiles per zoom level per layer displayed. *100,000 GET requests would cost about 9 cents.*